barbarer/py4e-int/_sources/turtles/SE_turtle/pps-ppe3.rst

     (7) <b>turtle.forward(length) -- Draw Side</b>
         Moves the turtle forward by the specified length to draw a side of the triangle.
     (8) <b>turtle.right(120) -- Turn Turtle to the right</b>
-        Rotates the turtle to the <b style="background-color:#d9d9d9">[:click-correct:right:endclick: / :click-incorrect:left:endclick:]</b> by a 120 degrees.
+        Rotates the turtle to the right by a <b style="background-color:#d9d9d9">[:click-correct:120:endclick: / :click-incorrect:240:endclick:]</b> degrees.
         This determines the direction the turtle will face for the <b style="background-color:#d9d9d9">[:click-correct:next:endclick: / :click-incorrect:current:endclick:]</b> iteration.
     (9) <b>draw_triangle(alex, 50, ["blue", "green", "yellow"]) -- Call Function</b>
         Calls the draw_triangle function with the specified turtle object, side length, and list of colors to draw an equilateral triangle.